Mobile phone versionWhat is this?

 Dove Cross

-But before trying to define and justify the design of a Pentecostal Cross, we'll flutter away with a some lightweight ornithology.
+But before trying to define and justify the design of a Pentecostal Cross, we'll flutter away with some lightweight ornithology.

 Dove Cross